onap/dmaap-datarouter/README.md

     Per-file metadata can be used for ordering

 ## BUILD

-Datarouter can be cloned and repository and builb using Maven In the repository
+Datarouter can be cloned and images can be built using Maven In the repository run

-Go to datarouter-prov in the root

-	mvn clean install

-Go to datarouter-node in the root

-	mvn clean install
+    mvn clean install -P docker docker:build

 Project Build will be Successful

 ## RUN